CSCfi/csc-user-guide/docs/articles/gromacs.md

 $ module avail gromacs-env
 ```

+!!! tip
-!!! tip This is a tip of high importance
+    This is a tip of high importance

+!!! warning
-!!! warning This is a warning of high importance
+    This is a warning of high importance

+!!! note
-!!! note This is a note of high importance
+    This is a note of high importance
+    With two lines

 ## Example batch script